Academany/FabAcademy-Handbook/academy_roles_and_key_personnel.md

 ## What Denotes a Guru?

-A Guru is a senior instructor.
+A Guru or Mentor is a senior instructor.
 Gurus have **3 or more years of Academy teaching experience**, making them qualified to take on students without direct supervision.
+But it is not only a matter of time, Mentors / Gurus have also the recognition of their peers as such and they are active members of the Fab Academy Community.

 ## Who Can Be a Fab Academy Local Instructor?

 The first requirement for becoming a Fab Academy Local Instructor is to complete the Fab Academy program satisfactorily.

-### Year 1: Local Instructor with Mandatory Support and Supervision
+### Year 0: Local Instructor with Mandatory Support and Supervision

-* Fab Academy graduates (with the recommendation of their instructor or remote Guru) are eligible to be local Fab Academy Local Instructors.

-* They must have the help of a remote Guru and / or supernode support during their first year.
+Fab Academy graduates (with the recommendation of their instructor or remote Guru) are eligible to be local Fab Academy Local Instructors.
+For these Novice Instructors offering the course for the first time, the support of a remote Guru during is mandatory and has an impact on the costs distribution.

-### Year 2+: Stand Alone Local Instructor
+### Year 1+: Local Instructor

-* Second and third year instructors are eligible to be local Local Instructors (with the recommendation of their supernode / remote Guru) without direct remote supervision.
+After the first year of instruction, Local Instructors need soft support from a remote Guru that will guide them through the basic processes, and the cost of the suport will not impact the local costs.